PratikBhabad94/HR-Analytics-Power-BI-Dashboard-Project/README.md

 •	Understanding the Data.

-•	Data Cleaning & Processing in Power BI
+•	Data Processing and Dashboard creation in Power BI

-•	Power BI Dashboard setup

 •	Data Visualization.